 2. Check the queued prospects:

-click the Prospects tab,
+click the Prospects tab in a campaign,

 select "All prospects" in filters,

-then use the filter "Emails sent" to narrow down the results.
+use the filter "Emails sent" to narrow down the results.

 3. Check the "When" column for the actual dates.